NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - DI (Directional Input) is on a few air moves.
 This allows you to hold forward or back as you begin the move to change how your momentum is applied
 - Ring is a combo with multiple options depending on direction pressed
 - ~ is the transition between moves, so 5A~A is the minimum time the game needed to initiate the second 5A
-- lowercase letters mean an input is being slid from
+- Lowercase letters mean an input is being slid from
-- [] means a button is being held down

 ## General Changes